mlsmall/Hispathologic-Cancer-Detection/README.md

 data = (ImageItemList.from_csv(path, 'train_labels.csv', folder='Train', suffix='.tif')
         .split_by_idx(valid_idx)  # validation set
-        .label_from_df(columns='label') # the data is labeled from the train_labels.csv file .add_test_folder('Test') # specify the directroy where the test set images are located .transform(tfms, size=224) # data augmentation and image size of the transformations .databunch()
+        .label_from_df(columns='label') # the data is labeled from the train_labels.csv file .add_test_folder('Test') # specify the directory where the test set images are located .transform(tfms, size=224) # data augmentation and image size of the transformations .databunch()
         .normalize(imagenet_stats)) # normalizing the data using the mean and the standard deviation